-With topics becoming complex every day, many writers fall prey to the misleading notions they tend to believe often unknowingly.
-It hinders experts who provide to deliver quality work.
+With essay writing topics becoming complex every day, many writers fall prey to the misleading notions they tend to believe often unknowingly.
+It hinders experts who provide essay help to deliver quality work.
 Like dissertations and research proposals, essay writing also has its own set of rules that writers need to be cautious of.

 Fallacy 1: Writers mainly create content to gain recognition.